-The canopy is shaped by genetics and environment, as well as the helping (or harmful) care by those who manage them.
+The canopy is shaped by genetics and environment, and how it is maintained.
 Each tree has a natural shape or growth habit.
 Some grow with a strong central leader, meaning they are more upright and much taller than they are wide.
 Think of our native Ponderosa pine, and you will have an example of excurrent growth habit.
 Other trees tend to spread out wide, without a strong central trunk or leader.
 Think of a crabapple or Japanese maple, and you will see a decurrent growth habit.
-When planting a tree, knowing the canopy shape and mature size will help you select the right species.
-For example, you wouldn't want to plant a pine, or other excurrent tree underneath a power line.
+When planting a tree, knowing the canopy shape and mature size will help you select the right species for the site.
+See the street tree list for additional species information.